Best Of

 • Best-in-class dividend tracking with DRIP modeling

-• Projected annual dividend income calculator
+• Projects your annual dividend income

-• Tracks dividends across 40+ global exchanges
+• Covers dividends across 40+ global exchanges

 Cons

-• Free tier limited to 10 holdings
+• Free tier caps you at 10 holdings

 • No bank or crypto account tracking